 - President Bob Prosser congratulated Ray Stines (left) and Gordon Browning Taylor (right) after being inducted into the Bethel Athletic Hall of Fame during Homecoming 2010 festivities.
 Stines, who now resides in Louisville, Ky., was a basketball standout in the 1950s.

 - McKenzie native Lisa Ramsay Cole was recognized as Bethel University’s 2010 Alumni Achievement winner during Homecoming 2010 festivities Nov.
 5 and 6.

 - Bethel University’s Academic Theatre will present the play, “Invisible Friends” Nov.
 11-14 in Bouldin Auditorium in the Dickey Fine Arts Building on Bethel’s McKenzie campus.

 - Tickets for the 2010 Bethel University Renaissance Christmas Shows go on sale this Thursday, Nov.
 4.

-- Bethel University’s summer 2010 Commencement ceremonies will be this Saturday, Aug.
-7, at the school’s McKenzie campus.
+- Bethel University’s 2010 Homecoming is this weekend, Nov.
+5 and 6 at the school’s McKenzie campus.